-

 Private Collection, acquired from the above in 1976

-Sotheby's, Fine Aboriginal and Contemporary Art, Melbourne, 17 June, 1996, lot 1
+Sotheby's, Melbourne, Fine Aboriginal and Contemporary Art, 17 June 1996, lot 1

 Collection of John and Barbara Wilkerson, New York